-We track firms at birth and compare the growth pattern of IPO firms and their birth-matched counterparts.
-Firms that are larger at birth with faster initial growth are more likely to attain a larger size later in life and go public.
-Firms in the top percentile of predicted propensity to go public grow 29 times larger fifteen years later than matched firms if they actually become public, and 14 times larger if they stay private, showing a large selection effect.
-We show that public firms, and especially those public firms backed by venture capital, respond more to demand shocks post-IPO.
+We track firms at birth and compare the growth and responsiveness to demand shocks of IPO firms and their birth-matched counterparts.
+Firms that are larger at birth with faster initial growth are more likely to go public.
+Firms in the top percentile of predicted propensity to go public grow 29 times larger fifteen years later than matched firms if they actually become public, and 14 times larger if they stay private.
+We show that public firms, especially those public firms backed by venture capital, grow faster, respond more to demand shocks and gain higher efficiency post-IPO.
+Our results show that the growth patterns of public firms are predictable before their IPOs and are inconsistent with public firms being short-term orientated.

-\ Vojislav Maksimovic is from the University of Maryland and can be reached at vmax@rhsmith.umd.edu.
+^{} Vojislav Maksimovic is from the University of Maryland and can be reached at vmax@rhsmith.umd.edu.
 Gordon Phillips is from the Tuck School of Business at Dartmouth and NBER and can be reached at gordon.m.phillips@tuck.dartmouth.edu.
 Liu Yang is from the University of Maryland and can be reached at lyang@rhsmith.umd.edu.
-We thank Ian Appel and seminar participants at the University of Alberta Frontier of Finance Conference, University of British Columbia, Dartmouth College, Hong Kong University, Nanyang Technological University, Purdue University, Singapore Management University, Huazhong University of Technology, SUNY Buffalo, University of Maryland and the University of Oregon for helpful comments.
+We are grateful to Jay Ritter for sharing data on IPOs.
+We thank Ian Appel, Kai Li, Joan Farre Mensa as well as seminar participants at the University of Alberta Frontier of Finance Conference, University of British Columbia, Dartmouth College, the European Finance Association (EFA), Huazhong University of Technology, Hong Kong University, Indiana University, London Business School, Nanyang Technological University, Purdue University, Singapore Management University, SUNY Buffalo, University of Maryland, the University of Oregon and the 2019 Western Finance Association (WFA) for helpful comments.
 Any opinions and conclusions expressed herein are those of the author(s) and do not necessarily represent the views of the U.S. Census Bureau.
 All results have been reviewed to ensure that no confidential information is disclosed.